• PAN Card for NRIs

 Salary, Investments, Interest, Profits from any proprietorship or business held under the NRE account No Limit

 You can repatriate funds from the NRO account only after all the due taxes have been paid on the income.
 The limit is USD 1 million per financial year on revenue from the sale of any immovable or movable asset in India.
-Income through rent, inheritances, and property sales will be taxed first, and then they will be eligible to repatriate.
+Income from rent, dividends, pensions, or the sale of property/assets in India will be taxed first, and then they will be eligible to repatriate.
+Supporting documents, such as Form 15CA/CB and proof of tax payment, are required.

-You have the full liberty to transfer money from your FCNR account, as it has no repatriation limits, because the deposits made under this account are in a foreign currency source.
+You have the complete liberty to transfer money from your FCNR account, as it has no repatriation limits, because the deposits made under this account are in a foreign currency.

 FEMA refers to the Foreign Exchange Management Act, which is India's modern law regulating the foreign exchange market.
 NRIs must be aware of the FEMA regulations before repatriation from India.

-• You can collectively repatriate the current income at any time of the year or in the following years.
+• You can collectively repatriate the current income (such as rent, dividends, interest, and pension) at any time of the year or in the following years, subject to an annual limit of USD 1 million.

 • Funds repatriated from the NRO account must be legitimately earned and not borrowed.